Pacific Credit Services

 Pacific Credit Services Complaints

-Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
+Many collection agencies have numerous complaints filed with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you are being harassed by a debt collector, you should also consider filing a complaint.

 Your Rights When Dealing with Pacific Credit Services